k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/03_Fabric_6.xx_Setup_Single_DC_multi_nodes.md

 ### Setup the first 3 Cassandra nodes

 Run the commands as shown below for each node in turn.
-When doing so, update the parameters that are marked in yellow.
+When doing so, update the parameters that are unique to your project.

-1. Run the pre setup commands,
+1. Run the pre setup commands.

 2. Start Cassandra.